department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

  - Assess users' understanding of the upload process, and it's placement within workflows

 #### Discover any problems that arise from longer/complicated chapter combinations
- - Determine potential issues with add-spouse/report-divorce workflow combinations
+ - Determine potential issues with particular flows:
+   - Add-spouse/report-divorce
- - Determine potential issues with add-spouse/add-child workflow combinations
+   - Add-spouse/add-child workflow combinations
- - Determine potential issues with add-child/add-student workflow combinations
+   - Add-child/add-student workflow combinations
- - Determine potential issues with report-divorce/remove-stepchild workflow combinations
+   - Report-divorce/remove-stepchild workflow combinations
  - Note any potential problems with list/loop feature
- - Assess user acceptance of various "remove" workflows

 ### Research questions
 1. In what section of VA.gov would users expect to find the 21-686c?
 How would they navigate there?